lalqalandar310-prog/Syspulse-/README.md

 You can also customize alert thresholds, your Telegram bot token, chat ID, and monitoring intervals in `config.ini`.

+## SysPulse vs Traditional Antivirus

+Traditional antivirus solutions are designed to scan, detect, and block known threats.
+They are powerful tools, but many of them run large background services, consume more resources, and focus mainly on malware detection.

+SysPulse takes a different approach.

+Instead of replacing your antivirus, SysPulse works as a lightweight security awareness layer.
+It monitors real system behavior, detects unusual activity, and instantly alerts you through Telegram when something important happens.

+SysPulse focuses on:

+- New or unknown processes with full file paths
+- Unexpected USB connections
+- Windows Defender status changes
+- System resource anomalies
+- Real-time security notifications

+Lightweight.
+Private.
+Focused.

+## SysPulse vs Heavy Monitoring Tools

+Many advanced monitoring platforms provide dashboards, cloud systems, databases, and complex analytics.
+These solutions can be valuable for large organizations, but they may be unnecessary for users who simply need fast and reliable security alerts.

+SysPulse is built around simplicity.

+It runs quietly in the background, uses less than 30MB of RAM, requires no cloud dashboard, and sends only the alerts that matter directly to your phone.

+Instead of complexity, SysPulse provides:

+- Minimal resource usage
+- Simple configuration
+- Local monitoring
+- Instant Telegram alerts
+- A focused security experience

+A lightweight security monitor designed for people who want visibility without unnecessary complexity.

 ## Screenshots

 | Console View | Telegram Alert |